HTML5 – not just the latest buzzword in this content crazy world

 What does it do?

--- Multimedia: Much of the hype around HTML5 has focused on its ability to bypass Flash, the Adobe-made software used by many publishers to run animated or video content which is notorious for using up computer memory and crashing.
+Most of the new tags included in HTML5 can be divided into three categories, multimedia, formating and semantic markup.-- Multimedia: Much of the hype around HTML5 has focused on its ability to bypass Flash, the Adobe-made software used by many publishers to run animated or video content which is notorious for using up computer memory and crashing.
 It provides simple tags such as <audio> or <video> which tell a browser what it's meant to do with the source file.
 (Adobe killed off Flash for mobile in 2011, leaving the door wide open for HTML-based models.)

 According to Belam, HTML5 will also allow publications to do things visually that previously were impossible.